shanealv/CS484Project_3/README.md

 ######## Graph Generator ########

-## Compile and run instructions
+## Building the project
+The Graph Generator project can be found in the "Graph_Generator" folder.
+Included in the project folder is a makefile (to build the project), and the source code for the project.
-To compile, simply use the 'make' command from the Makefile.
+To build the project, use the following command:

+	make

+## Running the Project
-To run the program, use the 'make run' command.
+To run the project, use the command

+	./generator
+or
+	make run

 The 'make run' command will also compile the code if it has not already been compiled.
 When the program finishes, there will be a file called "graph.g" that defines a graph in the format specified by the assignment.